FunnelEnvy/optimizely-cli/README.md

 ```
 npm install -g optimizely-cli
 ```
-This will install the __optcli__ exectuable on your system.
+This will install the __optcli__ executable on your system.

 ### Dependencies

-You'll need to have node.js & npm installed locally to run `optcli` and either the Tampermonkey or Greasemonkey extensions to view variations locally.
+You'll need to have [node.js](http://nodejs.org/) installed locally to run `optcli` and either the Tampermonkey or Greasemonkey extensions to view variations locally.

 ## Quickstart